pkhander/webhook-tutorial/README.md

-webhook-tutorial
-MOC is currently working with no service interuptions
+MOC is currently fully operational with no service interruptions.